-U.S. Forces-Iraq recently completed its mission.
-More than twenty years of military operations in and over Iraq came to conclusion.
+Our U.S. Forces in Iraq completed their mission in December.
+More than twenty years of military operations in and over Iraq came to a conclusion.
 The security of Iraq is now the responsibility of the Iraqi people, leaders, and security forces.
 We have transitioned to a normal military-to-military relationship.
-Diplomats and civilian advisors are now the face of the United States in Baghdad.
-To be sure, Iraq still faces challenges to the country's future.
+Diplomats and civilian advisors are the face of the United States in Baghdad.
+To be sure, Iraq still faces challenges to its future.
 But as we look to that future, we will continue to build ties across Iraq to help the people and institutions capitalize on the freedom and opportunity we helped secure.

 In Afghanistan, we are seeing the benefits of the surge in combat forces begun in early 2010.
 The security situation is improving.
-By nearly every measure, violence has declined.
 The Taliban are less capable, physically and psychologically, than they were two years ago.
-Afghan and ISAF forces have maintained persistent pressure on insurgent groups and have wrested the initiative and momentum from them in much of the country.
-But these groups remain determined, and they continue to threaten the population and the government.
+Afghan and International Security Assistance Forces (ISAF) have wrested the initiative and momentum from them in much of the country.
+The Taliban, however, remain determined and continue to threaten the population and the government.
 Combat will continue.

-Key to long-term stability in Afghanistan is the development of the Afghan National Security Forces (ANSF).
+Key to long-term stability in Afghanistan is the development and sustainability of the Afghan National Security Forces (ANSF).
 In 2011, the Afghan National Army grew by 18 percent.
 The Afghan National Police grew by 20 percent.
-These forces, combined with the nascent but ever more capable Afghan Local Police, are steadily assuming responsibility for Afghan security.
-The process of transition began in July, and today, after nearly completing the second of five "tranches" of transition, Afghan security forces are now responsible for the day-to-day security of almost half of Afghanistan's population.
+These forces, combined with the ever more capable Afghan Local Police, are steadily assuming responsibility for Afghan security.
+The process of transition began last July, and after nearly completing the second of five "tranches" of transition, Afghan security forces are now responsible for the day-to-day security of almost half of Afghanistan's population.

 Developing the ANSF, degrading insurgent capabilities, and turning over responsibilities have allowed us to begin a measured draw down of our forces in Afghanistan.
-We have withdrawn over 10,000 of the surge troops and will withdraw the remaining 23,000 by the end of this summer.
-By that time, we expect the ANSF to achieve their initial operating capability and to be responsible for securing nearly two-thirds of the Afghan population.
-They are on track to meet the goal of assuming full lead for security by the end of 2014.
+We withdrew more than 10,000 of the surge troops and will withdraw the remaining 23,000 by the end of this summer.
+By that time, we expect the ANSF to achieve their initial operating capability and to be responsible for securing nearly 75 percent of the Afghan population.
+They are on track to meet the goal of assuming lead for security in mid-2013 and full responsibility for security throughout Afghanistan by the end of 2014.